Joseph McCormick (cricketer)

-Joseph McCormick (29 October 1834 at Liverpool – 9 April 1914 at Westminster) was an English amateur cricketer who played first-class cricket from 1854 to 1866.
+Joseph McCormick (29 October 1834 at Liverpool – 9 April 1914 at Westminster) was an English amateur cricketer who played from 1854 to 1866.

 Joseph McCormick was educated at Bingley Grammar School and St John's College, Cambridge.
-A right-handed batsman and right arm slow roundarm bowler who was mainly associated with Cambridge University and Marylebone Cricket Club (MCC), he made 19 known appearances in first-class matches.
+A right-handed batsman and right arm slow roundarm bowler who was mainly associated with Cambridge University and Marylebone Cricket Club (MCC), he made 19 known appearances.
 He claimed, while playing on Parker's Piece, to have hit a fast bowler to leg and run nine runs for it.
 In 1856, the year he captained Cambridge University at cricket, he was also a rowing blue.
 He played for the Gentlemen in the Gentlemen v Players series.